eibex/reaction-light/README.md

 - [License](#license)

 ## Requirements
 Discord.py requires Python 3.5.3 or higher.
-This bot requires discord.py 1.2.5 or greater as well as other dependencies.
+This bot requires discord.py 1.2.5 or greater.

 You can get discord.py (and other dependencies) via PyPI:
 ```